Sowing Guide

 Golden Purslane is a fast-growing, tangy, and versatile leafy green that thrives in UK gardens.
 Its rounded, succulent leaves add a unique flavour to salads, can be sautéed like spinach, or used as a garnish.
 While slightly less hardy than traditional green purslane, Golden Purslane is still tolerant of UK weather and is an excellent addition to both kitchen gardens and allotments.
 As a spreading plant, it is ideal for contained areas or specific garden beds.

-Sowing Guide for Golden Purslane Seeds
+Step-by-Step Guide to Sowing Golden Purslane Seeds

 Indoor Sowing